samuelgfeller/slim-example-project/readme.md

 ## Functionalities
+The goal of this project is to provide a comprehensive set of versatile features that can serve as examples for learning or be adapted for other use cases when building new applications.
-It will grow into a usable application for non-profit organizations that need a platform to manage the people they are helping.
+It is currently designed for non-profit organizations or foundations that require a platform for managing the peoples they're helping and maintaining a record of communication through notes.
 This project is done in collaboration with the foundation Retter in der Not.

 * Authentication (login)